Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 The classic “8 glasses a day” is a useful guideline, but the real answer depends on several factors:

 But don’t overthink it.
-A good indicator is simply your urine color: pale yellow is ideal, while dark yellow means you need to drink more.
+A good indicator is simply your urine colour: pale yellow is ideal, while dark yellow means you need to drink more.

 Signs You’re Not Drinking Enough Water